What is titanium?

 Why is titanium ideal in dentistry?

-Besides the strength and light weight, the main reason for its use in medical stream is the high biocompatibility with the body tissues.
-Allergic reactions to titanium implants are very rare.
+Besides the strength, corrosion resistance and light weight, the two main reasons for the use of titanium in medical stream is the high biocompatibility with the body tissues and its ability to bond with bone.

 These are the most important reasons that make titanium an ideal material to manufacture dental implants:

 - High biocompatibility: It has a higher success rate as compared to other metals and excellent biocompatibility when placed inside a living tissue allowing the favorable response of the biologic tissues adjacent to it.
 This maximizes its chances of functional adaptation and durability when placed.